 However, the Prestige still has the better airline credit, bonus earning potential, and the fourth night free benefit, so there’s still an edge that can be had with the Prestige.

 Protections for purchases and travel aren’t usually a priority for many but these protections can be extremely valuable when things go wrong.
 The Amex Platinum has a number of quality protections but not as many as the Citi Prestige.
 Specifically, the Citi Prestige offers protections on baggage delay, trip delay/cancellation, and price protection.
-Check out the chart at the bottom of this article from the Points Guy for a through review of the protections of each card.

 No Foreign Transaction Fees